MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 >[!NOTE]
 > To read HoloLens Emulator release notes, [visit the archive](https://docs.microsoft.com/windows/mixed-reality/hololens-emulator-archive).

+## Windows Holographic, version 2004 - September 2020 Update
+- Build 19041.1117

+Improvements and fixes in the update:

+- Addresses an issue that prevented Visual Studio from debugging an application when SupportsMultipleInstances=”true” is present in the appxmanifest.
+- This release includes NCSI proxy detection fix to address failed Internet detection over network proxy.
+NCSI can use machine proxy and per-profile proxy for Internet connectivity detection.
+Per-user proxy will be supported by NCSI in future release.
+- On most Windows Mixed Reality devices, the forward direction vector is parallel to the ground when the user's head is in a neutral position looking forward.
+However, earlier versions of HoloLens 2 aligned the vector to be perpendicular to the display panels instead, which is tilted downward a few degrees relative to the ideal orientation.
+Newer versions of HoloLens 2 have corrected this to ensure semantic consistency across form factors.
+- Improved hand tracking robustness that will result in fewer tracking losses in specific scenarios.
+- This release contains a fix to improve audio timestamp quality which may have contributed to video capture issues.

+## Windows Holographic, version 1903 - September 2020 Update
+- Build 18362.1079

+Improvements and fixes in the update:

+- On most Windows Mixed Reality devices, the forward direction vector is parallel to the ground when the user's head is in a neutral position looking forward.
+However, earlier versions of HoloLens 2 aligned the vector to be perpendicular to the display panels instead, which is tilted downward a few degrees relative to the ideal orientation.
+Newer versions of HoloLens 2 have corrected this to ensure semantic consistency across form factors.
+- Improved hand tracking robustness that will result in fewer tracking losses in specific scenarios.

 ## Windows Holographic, version 2004 - August 2020 Update
 - Build 19041.1113